Installation Specifications for PCC Systems

 - Dust is a computer’s worst enemy.
 Please make sure that the new home for your PCC system is thoroughly cleaned before the computer is installed.
 Also, please make arrangements for the area around the computer to be cleaned on a weekly basis.
 Cleaning should be done by someone familiar with the computer system so that if cables or adapters are accidentally knocked loose they can be properly reconnected.

 - Ventilation is also very important for your computer.
 It is preferable to set up the system on a shelf where it is free from other objects and can ventilate properly.
 If you plan on putting the computer in a closet, make sure the closet is properly ventilated and that the server has ample space around it.

 - During a typical install visit, PCC installs your server and connected equipment.
 However, PCC cannot cut holes in your walls, ceilings, or furniture for cabling.
 You are responsible for arranging such work to be completed before the PCC Server is installed.

 - If you need to reinstall or move your practice’s PCC Server (such as in the event of an office move), PCC can provide free telephone assistance, given 2 weeks notice.
 PCC can also visit your office and reinstall the hardware for a standard per-day on-site charge.
-Your subscription plan with PCC may already include an office visit, and you can schedule your hardware reinstallation to occur at that time.

 Other Approved Hardware